 Activities of a foreign entity that do not constitute doing business in this state under this chapter include, but are not limited to:

-Keep in mind that even if the state of Washington does not require a Certificate of Authority for a specific activity, a bank, vendor or another party can still require one in order to establish a relationship.
+You should also keep in mind that even if a Washington Certificate of Authority is not required for a specific activity, a bank, vendor or another party can still require one in order to establish a relationship.

-If you have Foreign Qualification for an LLC or corporation in Washington, you will be required to pay an annual report fee in order to keep your company in good standing status with the state.
+If you have a Washington Foreign Qualification for an LLC or corporation, you will be required to pay an annual report fee in order to keep your company in good standing status with the state.
 The annual corporation renewal fee is $60, while the fee for LLCs is $71.